Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 If a subdivision is triggered twice in a row, then while the button is held down the second time, the stutters are reversed, and the wah shifts to the offbeat.

-If the d-pad is pressed quickly, the delays will not pitch shift while the delay time changes, but if the d-pad is held for a second, then released, the delays will pitch shift while the delay time changes.
+If the d-pad is pressed quickly, the delays will not pitch shift while the delay time changes, but if the d-pad is held briefly, then released, the delays will pitch shift while the delay time changes.
 This shift takes longer to go upwards than downwards.

 ## Left Thumbstick